 - Select Import.

 The following screenshot shows the newly created folder with the uploaded test cases and the test cases we imported into our existing folder.

 You can upload changes to test cases that currently exist in qTest Manager by using an Excel import.
 To do this, export the test cases to Excel.
 Then, edit the file in Excel and import the file to qTest Manager to update existing test cases.
 This functionality enables you to upload all updates at one time, rather than modify one test case at a time in the qTest Manager interface.

 When importing information in an Excel spreadsheet to update an existing test case, make sure the spreadsheet contains the Test Case ID so that qTest Manager updates the correct object.
 The process is similar to importing new test cases from an Excel file only there are some rules to keep in mind.

 - An easy way to start is to export the Test Case Detail report from the top of the left navigation panel in Test Design.
 Update the content in Excel and save the changes in Excel before importing the updated file into Test Design.

-The Test Case ID and Module ID can also be displayed in front of the test case name in the left panel by selecting the Toggle IDs display icon (the top right icon in the left panel).and selecting the Test Cases and Modules checkbox from the pop-up window.
-The ID appears in front of the test case name in the left panel.
+The Test Case ID and Module ID can also be displayed in front of the test case name in the left panel by selecting the Toggle IDs display icon (the top right icon in the left panel).
+Select the Test Cases and Modules checkbox from the dialog.
+The ID appears in front of the Test Case name in the left panel.